 Both of these units sound fantastic compared to the tinny, cheap speakers of the past, but they have distinctly different audio profiles.

 Cardo’s JBL speakers are warmer and have much better bass response.
-If you listen to a lot of music while cruising at 100 km/h, the Cardo feels richer.
+For riders who listen to a lot of music while cruising at 100 km/h, the Cardo sounds richer.
 The bass doesn’t get completely washed out by the rumble of the engine.

 Sena’s Harman Kardon speakers are tuned for high-mid clarity.
 The vocal range is extremely sharp.
 When communicating over the intercom, the voices of your riding partners sound crisp and clean, almost like they are standing next to you.
 However, for music, the Sena can sound a bit flat compared to the warm tones of the Cardo.